tf2pickup-pl/docs.tf2pickup.pl/docs/faq.md

 ---

-#### Is that a replacement of tf2center.com/pugchamp.gg/hlpugs.tf?
+#### Is that a replacement of TF2Center/PugChamp/HLPugs.tf?
 What is the difference between you and them?

-tf2pickup.pl by no means tries to replace other

----

-#### How does the balancing work?

-When all the players
+Rather than a replacement, we would like to see tf2pickup.pl as supplement to what is already established.
+For quite some time now there has been lack of service allowing less-experienced but still willing to learn players to play at least somewhat serious matches. tf2pickup.pl aims exactly at filling that niche.

 ---